 Join me on a walk of the Barbary Coast (and the Devil's Acre) where the whiskey drowned, women seduced and fires raged!
 San Francisco, born from a womb of gold, came into the world as a celebratory, multi-cultural, altogether combustible boomtown.
 There's no better way to experience the Gold Rush days then through its elixirs and stories, exploring the alleys, saloons and tasty cocktails of yesteryear.

-Duggan McDonnell is a barkeeper, distiller, winemaker, educator, community organizer and author of the book, "Drinking the Devil's Acre: A Love Letter from San Francisco and her Cocktails."
+Duggan McDonnell has been a barkeeper, distiller, winemaker, educator, community organizer and is the author of "Drinking the Devil's Acre: A Love Letter from San Francisco and her Cocktails."
 McDonnell was named a 'Leader of the American Cocktail Revolution' by Food & Wine magazine.
-A true champion of the cocktail, Duggan teaches regularly at the Culinary Institute of America at Greystone, Tales of the Cocktail in New Orleans, and for the United States Bartenders' Guild.
-He is the co-founder and CEO of Campo de Encanto Pisco, and lives in San Francisco, California.
+A true champion of the cocktail, Duggan has taught at the Culinary Institute of America at Greystone, Tales of the Cocktail in New Orleans, and for the United States Bartenders' Guild.
+He is happily employed by Pernod Ricard USA, and lives in San Francisco, California.

 This is the oldest bar in the city, established in 1851.
 Then, the Old Ship Saloon was a saloon built into an abandoned boat.